Teshimoz/Game_analysis/README.md

     * plotting graphs and heat maps of retention (in absolute values and normalized)
     * statisctical tests between groups after normalization<br>

-<br>Used pandas, matplotlib, scipy, statsmodels.
+Used pandas, matplotlib, scipy, statsmodels for TSA.